About Dr. van Deursen

 In 1999, Dr. van Deursen was recruited to the Department of Pediatric and Adolescent Medicine at Mayo Clinic, where he again developed and continues to direct an effective mouse gene knockout core facility.
 His research program investigates far-ranging topics such as the role of aneuploidy in development of cancer and the molecular mechanisms that contribute to aging.
 His work has been published in top journals, including Nature, Science and Cell, and is widely cited.

 In studying these mice, Dr. van Deursen's lab discovered that the animals showed rapid development of prematurely senescent cells — that is, cells that had turned on the p16 cell cycle inhibitor gene (INK4A), which made them stop dividing and begin to secrete inflammatory cytokines.
-To determine whether the senescent cells were not just indicators that the mice were aging rapidly but might actually be causing the rapid aging, fast-aging mice were crossed to mice that lacked the p16 gene.
+To determine whether the senescent cells were not just indicators that the mice were aging rapidly but might actually be causing the rapid aging, fast-aging mice were crossed with mice that lacked the p16 gene.

 Next, in collaboration with the research group of James L. Kirkland, M.D., Ph.D., Dr. van Deursen's lab developed a different strategy to specifically remove the problematic senescent cells from mice.
 They generated a special transgenic strain of mice that would delete senescent cells if they were exposed to a specific drug.
 Dr. van Deursen's and Dr. Kirkland's labs found that this treatment not only removed the senescent cells but also prevented the rapid aging in these mice.